wizkidweb/PHP-Mustache-MVC-Framework/README.md

 }
 ```

 Congratulations!
-You've made a page using the PHP Mustache MVC Engine!
+You've made a page using the PMMVC Engine!
 It doesn't do anything though.
 Let's give it something to do.
 You can set template variables for the Mustache engine in the index method using `$this->registry->Template->foo = "bar"`.
 Then initialize the chosen template with `$this->registry->Template->show('template_name')`.
 That's all it takes!

 ```php